-- After careful consideration, the Precision Board recommends that Precision stockholders vote: - 1.
-"FOR" Proposal No. 1 to elect six members to its Board of Directors to hold office until the next annual meeting or until their successors are duly elected and qualified; - 2.
-"FOR" Proposal No. 2 to ratify the appointment of Deloitte & Touche LLP as Precision's independent registered public accounting firm for the fiscal year ending December 31, 2018; - 3.
-"FOR" Proposal No. 3 to approve the Merger Agreement, and the transactions contemplated thereby, including the Merger and the issuance of shares of Precision's common stock and preferred stock to Helomics' security holders pursuant to the terms of the Merger Agreement; - 4.
-"FOR" Proposal No. 4 to approve an amendment to Precision's Certificate of Incorporation to increase the number of authorized shares of common stock from 50,000,000 to 100,000,000; - 5.
-"FOR" Proposal No. 5 to approve amendments to Precision's Certificate of Incorporation and Amended and Restated Bylaws to establish a classified Board of Directors. - 6.
-"FOR" Proposal No. 6 to approve amendments to Precision's Amended and Restated 2012 Stock Incentive Plan to (i) increase the reserve of shares of common stock authorized for issuance thereunder to 10,000,000, and (ii) increase certain thresholds for limitations on grants. - 7.
-"FOR" Proposal No. 7 to adjourn the Annual Meeting, if necessary, assuming a quorum is present, to solicit additional proxies if there are not sufficient votes in favor of Proposal Nos.
-3, 4, 5 or 6.
+- A: After careful consideration, the Precision Board recommends that Precision stockholders vote: - 1.
+"FOR" Proposal No. 1 to approve the Merger Agreement, and the transactions contemplated thereby, including the Merger and the issuance of shares of Precision's common stock and preferred stock to Helomics' security holders pursuant to the terms of the Merger Agreement; - 2.
+"FOR" Proposal No. 2 to approve an amendment to Precision's Certificate of Incorporation to increase the number of authorized shares of common stock from 50,000,000 to 100,000,000; - 3.
+"FOR" Proposal No. 3 to approve amendments to Precision's Certificate of Incorporation and Amended and Restated Bylaws to establish a classified Board of Directors. - 4.
+"FOR" Proposal No. 4 to approve amendments to Precision's Amended and Restated 2012 Stock Incentive Plan to (i) increase the reserve of shares of common stock authorized for issuance thereunder to 10,000,000, and (ii) increase certain thresholds for limitations on grants. - 5.
+"FOR" Proposal No. 5 to adjourn the Special Meeting, if necessary, assuming a quorum is present, to solicit additional proxies if there are not sufficient votes in favor of Proposal Nos.
+1, 2, 3 or 4.

-Q: Who can vote at the Annual Meeting?
+Q: Who can vote at the Special Meeting?